African animals are legendary. Lions wandering a dusty savannah. Elephants marching to distant waterholes. Rhinos with proudly defiant horns.

-Two iconic scenes can be found on safari.
-One is of a leopard resting in a tree, its tail flicking casually.
+Two iconic scenes take place on safaris.
+One is of an African leopard resting in a tree, its tail flicking casually.
 The other is a leopard on the prowl, a dangerous African animal following its quarry.

-The world’s fastest land mammal is native to Africa but has lost 91% of its historic range over the last two centuries.
-Only 7000 of them remain, which is an appalling fact. 🙁
+One of the fastest animals in the world is native to Africa but has lost 91% of its historic range over the last two centuries.
+Only 7000 of them remain, which is an appalling fact.

-Cheetahs are also secretive and they are not hugely strong.
+Cheetahs are also secretive, and they are not hugely strong.
 While leopards have incredible jaw power, cheetahs trip their prey at high speed.
-You can learn more in this article about how fast a cheetah can run.
+You can learn more about this spotted cat in this article, including how fast a cheetah can run.

-King cheetah are one of the rarest African animals and only ten exist in the wild.
-They are not a different species, but have a rare mutated fur pattern, just like black panthers.
+King cheetahs are one of the rarest African animals.
+Estimates suggest that only ten exist in the wild.
+They are not a different species but have a rare mutated fur pattern, just like black panthers.

 Three hyena subspecies live in Africa.
 All three are incredible hunters, even though their reputation precedes them.
 Hyenas do scavenge, but most of their food comes from hunting.

 Most people think of hyenas to be ugly and nasty African animals, a little like Whoopi Goldberg’s character in The Lion King.
 Yet, they have a surreal beauty when given a chance.